barabasizsolt/CryptoCurrencyApp/README.md

 ## Note

-    Currently the application is in develop stage and it's tested only on Pixel 2 XL Emulator with API 29.
+    Currently the application is in develop stage and it is tested only on Pixel 2 XL Emulator with API 29.
     In case of any other AVD's or Smartphones the application (maybe) won't work properly.

 ## Installation